 A History Of Krietz Auto From Owner Charlie Krietz

-Equipment and inventory were needed, but since we just purchased our first house, Kim and I were cash poor.
+Equipment and inventory were needed, but since we just purchased our first home, Kim and I were cash poor.
 We went to my father-in-law and he co-signed a small loan to help get us started.
-After we bought a couple of lifts and machines, very little money was left to buy hand tools.
+After that, we bought a couple of lifts and machines, but unfortunately there was very little money left to buy hand tools.
 Off to Sears we went for a Craftsman tool set!
 To carry my new set of tools, my wife Kim gave me her toolbox – the same one she used to carry her dental hygiene instruments while at college.
-I threw a fit and wanted something nicer, but she brought me back down to reality.
+I threw a fit and wanted something nicer, but she brought me back down to reality (as she always does).
 Work hard, save, and in time you will have a nice tool box!

-After a year in business, we added a second division, Krietz Auto Sales.
-We started very small, with 3-7 cars on the lot.
-We purchased a tow truck as a service vehicle.
+After a year in business, we added a second division to the business, Krietz Auto Sales and little did I know what the future held for our auto sales division.
+We started very small, with 3-7 cars on the lot and purchased a tow truck as a service vehicle.